cdrckrgt/FEBOL.jl/docs/policies.rst

 Custom Policy
 ===================
 You can create your own policies by extending the abstract :code:`Policy` class and implementing the :code:`action` function.
-Below is an example:
+Below is an example.
+Remember that to extend :code:`FEBOL`'s :code:`action` function, you must import it instead of just relying on :code:`using`:
 ::

+    using FEBOL
+    import FEBOL.action

     type CustomPolicy <: Policy
     end